 - If you live abroad you must carry your passport or a copy of the same, where your photo and last entry date to Costa Rica appear.
 Also remember to carry your valid drivers license.

-- The value of the car windows and windshield is too high, you are responsible for any damage to the same, regardless of whose fault it is.
+- The value of the car windows and windshield is high and you are responsible for any damage to the same, regardless of whose fault it is.

-- All car rentals consist of 24 hours per day, any extra time after the time agreed upon by you to drop off the car, will be charged by additional hour.
+- All car rentals consist of 24 hours per day, any extra time after the time agreed upon by you to drop off the car, will be charged by the additional hour.

 - Before you set off, check out the car yourself very carefully and make sure the car is in the stated condition and make sure to note and and all scratches , dents etc BEFORE you leave

 - If you decide to keep your car for a few more days, do not forget to call our offices at least two days in advance in order to obtain your authorization.

 - Always use your seat belt; seat belts save lives.

 - The minimum speed in Costa Rica is 40 KPH, and maximum 100 KPH.
 The speed limit in the streets and secondary road is 60 KPH.
-The maximum speed may vary in certain areas and it must be painted on the road surface.
+The maximum speed may vary in certain areas and it must (but always is) be painted on the road surface.

-- Motor vehicles on the beach are strictly forbidden by law; therefore, this insurance shall not apply in these cases.
+- Cars on the beach are strictly forbidden by law; therefore, this insurance shall not apply in these cases.

 - The Instituto Nacional de Seguros and your car rental agency shall not be responsible for towing expenses in any of the above mentioned cases.

-- The traffic infractions should NOT BE PAID to the traffic authority members, only at the car rental agfeny office or at the closest State Bank and submit a copy of your voucher to Rent a Car whenever you return your car.
-If you get a car-related ticket, you will have to notify the car rental agency.
+- The traffic infractions should NOT BE PAID to the traffic authority members, only at the car rental agency office or at the closest State Bank.
+Submit a copy of your voucher to the car company when you return your car.

 - If you are involved in an accident, please do not move the car, notify us immediately for the corresponding accident report, and then wait until the authorities (Traffic and the Instituto Nacional de Seguros) arrive.